 The research shows that the office remains a critical asset for businesses - particularly, as a way to attract and retain talented workers and optimise their productivity.

-However, the industry faces significant challenges.
+That being said their remains fundamental challenges for the industry ahead.
 Not least is that while many feel there has been significant change since the pandemic, as this research shows, most occupiers have only just started their journey to realign their workspaces.
 There is broad agreement from both landlords and occupiers on the direction of travel but it is in the details that challenges emerge.